 The sheer ubiquity of polarizing and divisive malevolence between men and women is overwhelming.
 We have had no choice but to unconsciously succumb to the weight of ancient, purposeful epistemic ignorance, dogmatic manipulation, philosophical distortion and existential delusion.

-I write a lot about spirituality, consciousness, philosophy and the power of thought.
+I have written a lot about spirituality, consciousness, philosophy and the power of thought.
 It requires a certain level of generality and sweeping concepts, in order to make tangible the magnificent and universal.
 While that may sound idealistic and romantic, it’s incredibly frustrating to see how much pain and struggle persists in this world.
-As a writer, there are only so many ways one can say “it doesn’t have to be this way!”
+As a writer, there are only so many ways one can say, “it doesn’t have to be this way!”

 With the rise of feminism in the past century, gradually, the suppressed and silenced voices, energies and capabilities of women continue to come to the forefront.
 This is a complex issue.
 But, from my perspective, while the general argument is that women can do any of the work that men do, my question and concern is: Why would they want to?
-When you take a good look at the state of the world, men have clearly been doing it wrong.
-I certainly believe women can do most anything men can do, many things quite a bit better, but that’s feeding into the same problems we’ve been perpetuating for thousands of years.
+When you take a good look at the state of the world, men have clearly been doing it wrong — or, what’s happened to men has allowed for the world as it is today.